Ramling855/Task-Management-Auth/README.md

 ```bash
 npm install
 ```
-3.I configured with my credentials of firebase, if still you got problem then follow this step
+3.I configured with my credentials of firebase.js file, if still you got problem then follow this step

 got to a firebase.js file in the src directory with your Firebase configuration: